michaeladler/aoc-2022/puzzle/day11.md

 *Monkey 3 inspected items 105 times.*
 `

 In this example, the two most active monkeys inspected items 101 and 105 times.
 The level of *monkey business* in this situation can be found by multiplying these together: `*10605*`.

 Figure out which monkeys to chase by counting how many items they inspect over 20 rounds. *What is the level of monkey business after 20 rounds of stuff-slinging simian shenanigans?*

 Your puzzle answer was `90882`.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## --- Part Two ---

 You're worried you might not ever get your items back.
 So worried, in fact, that your relief that a monkey's inspection didn't damage an item *no longer causes your worry level to be divided by three*.

 Unfortunately, that relief was all that was keeping your worry levels from reaching *ridiculous levels*.
 You'll need to *find another way to keep your worry levels manageable*.

 At this rate, you might be putting up with these monkeys for a *very long time* - possibly *`10000` rounds*!